fanghaook/fanghaook.github.io/index.md

 - **AI Safety:** Image and Video Segmentation, Multimodal LLMs, Embodied AI
 - **Video Segmentation:** Video Instance Segmentation, Referring Video Object Segmentation
-- **Image Segmentation:** Salient Object Detection, Underwater Instance Segmentation
+- **Image Segmentation:** Salient Object Detection, Underwater image Segmentation

 ## News
+- **[Nov.
+2025]** Our paper about underwater instance segmentation is accepted to AAAI 2026.
 - **[Oct.
 2025]** Our paper about optical remote sensing detection is accepted to TGRS.
 - **[Jul.
 2025]** Our paper about underwater instance segmentation is accepted to ACM MM 2025.
 - **[Jun.
 2025]** Our paper about zero-shot learning is accepted to ICCV 2025.